seleningchan/burger/README.md

 # Burger

-Burger is a backend API built with dotnet core 6.0 and Mongo 6 (ssr supported).
+Burger is a backend API built with dotnet core 6.0 and Mongo 6.

 Context and container diagram